bishop well incident

 - Shortly after the incident started, local authorities initiated protocols to create a half-mile voluntary exclusion zone, reaching out to any residents in the area to alert them of the situation.

-- Chevron has been working individually with all impacted property owners and tenants, providing specialized teams that are available in person to help answer questions and concerns.
+- Chevron has been working individually with all impacted property owners and tenants, providing specialized teams that are available in person throughout the week to help answer questions and concerns.
+Recognizing that each property requires a separate plan, we have assigned case managers to residents to help personalize and customize our approach.

 impacted homeowners